tombrille/svelteplot/src/routes/+page.md

 title: SveltePlot
 description: The best visualizations are built with <span>Svelte.</span>
 heroImage: /logo.png
-tagline: Inspired by Observable Plot, written in Svelte 5, built on top of D3.js!
+tagline: A reactive visualization framework based on the layered grammar of graphics principles.
+Think of Observable Plot, but re-written in Svelte!
 actions:
     - label: Getting started
       type: flat